scipy-lectures/scientific-python-lectures/advanced/advanced_numpy/index.rst

    ... except:
    ...     pass

-x is a string (in Python 3 a buffer), we can represent it's data as an array of ints::
+x is a string (in Python 3 a buffer), we can represent its data as an array of ints::

     >>> y = np.frombuffer(x, dtype=np.int8)